Healthdirect Free Australian health advice you can count on.

 Can gum disease be prevented?

-To prevent gum disease, gently brush your teeth and gums twice a day with a fluoride toothpaste.
-Even if it causes bleeding, brush twice a day.
-You should also floss every day and visit your dentist regularly for a check-up and cleaning.
+Even if brushing causes bleeding, continue to brush gently twice a day.
+You should also floss every day and visit your dental practitioner regularly for check-ups and cleaning.

 Learn more here about the development and quality assurance of healthdirect content.